tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Oct 28 2007

-Tilda Christiansen (a 78-year-old White college dropout) entered a church, ready to deliver a speech to religious people.
+Tilda Christiansen (a 78-year-old white college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Tilda Christiansen sometimes preached her views to theists, but still felt afraid.
 Tilda Christiansen meditated to relieve stress and to calm her nerves.
 As Tilda Christiansen entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Tilda Christiansen used scientific information to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.